-This course examines the fundamentals and application of strategic analysis and planning in public safety.
+This course will focus on the fundamentals and application of strategic analysis and planning in public safety.
 Strategic Planning for Public Safety is designed to address the interests and needs of those currently working as professionals in the public safety arena.
-This course introduces the student to the development of strategic plans, the process of determining long-term and short-term goals and the management of public safety programs.
+This course introduces the student to the development of strategic plans, the process of determining long-term and short-term goals, and the management of public safety programs.
+(3 credits)

 - ENG 101: English Composition 1